MAXOHNO/terminal/README.md

 # Shortcuts
 instead of 'execute' you can use 'exec'
-instead of 'search' you can use 'google' or 'gg
+instead of 'search' you can use 'google' or 'gg'
 instead of 'youtube' you can use 'yt'